Chysn/VIC20-vicbf/doc/readme.txt

   address is assumed to be the lowest end of the tape.

 * Each loop ([...]) takes two bytes of stack space, so the levels of nesting are limited by available stack space.
+VICBF does not check for stack overflow nor stack overread, so pay attention to this.

 * The end of VICBF code is indicated by an asterisk (* ($2A)) pseudo-command